Bemoaning Budget Cuts, Health Care Navigators Say Feds Don't Get It

 In addition to helping people sign up, navigators often assist them throughout the year as their income or job status changes; navigators offer community outreach and education services.
 Marketplace coverage is complicated and so are people's lives, so finding the right plan, insurance navigators say, can be tough.

 "You can decide on the best policy, but people come from so many different backgrounds and experiences that it's impossible to have a policy that can be applied uniformly," says Sabrina Corlette, a research professor at Georgetown University's Center on Health Insurance Reforms.
-The center has run a technical assistance project for navigators in recent years and produced an online guide that addresses frequently asked questions.
+The center has run a technical assistance project for navigators in recent years and produced an that addresses frequently asked questions.

 Sandy Dimick is program director for Get Covered Tennessee, part of Family and Children's Service, the state's primary navigator grant recipient.
 She says one of the common issues that navigators there deal with is helping self-employed people estimate their income for the coming year to know whether they can qualify for federal subsidies to help pay for their insurance premiums.